 Like Having Satan On Your Christmas Tree Ornament – Why do we even have this thing on our tree?
-We got it in China in 2008 when we went to adopt Josiah.
+We got it in China in 2008 when we went to adopt our middle son.
 We wanted an ornament to commemorate the trip and this is what we found.
-Seeing as how Christmas is not such a big holiday there, it wasn’t so surprising that there wasn’t much to choose from.
+Seeing as how Christmas is not such a big holiday there, it wasn’t surprising that our choices were limited.
 We didn’t notice that the eyes popped out until we put it on our tree.
 We like to think it’s a dragon.

 Wait, I change my mind…